phR0ze/cyberlinux-multiboot/README.md

 ---

 # Backlog <a name="backlog"/></a>
-* Add pacman support to base
+* Sort blackarch mirrors according to speed
 * Build out the shell deployment

 # Changelog <a name="changelog"/></a>
+* Add pacman support to base
 * Enable sshd out of the box
 * Add skel configs to root user
 * Get basic networking working